vedph/cadmus-doc/migration/graph/mappings.md

 ### Filters

-Whenever a template represents a URI, i.e. in all the cases except for triple's object literals, once the template has been filled the result gets filtered as follows:
+Whenever a template represents a URI, i.e. in all the cases except for triple's object literals, once the template has been filled, the result gets filtered as follows:

 - whitespaces are replaced with underscores;
 - only letters, digits 0-9, and characters `:-_#/&%=.?` are preserved;
 - letters are all lowercased;
 - diacritics are removed.

-Should you want to disable this filtering, start the template with `!`, which being a preprocessing directive will be discarded from the template itself.
+Should you want to disable this filtering (which is generally _not_ recommended, as this filtering provides fairly common URI forms), start the template with `!`, which being a preprocessing directive will be discarded from the template itself.

 ## Sample

-As a sample, consider this historical events part.
+As a sample, consider a [historical events part](https://github.com/vedph/cadmus-general/blob/master/docs/historical-events.md).
 This contains any number of events, optionally with their place and/or time, and directly-related entities.

 In this sample we have two events: